zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

-Code MUST follow all rules outlined in [PSR-1](https://www.php-fig.org/psr/psr-1) and [PSR-12](https://github.com/php-fig/fig-standards/blob/master/proposed/extended-coding-style-guide.md), except in specific cases outlined in this specification, until PSR-12 is accepted os a standard.
+Code MUST follow all rules outlined in [PSR-1](https://www.php-fig.org/psr/psr-1) and [PSR-12](https://github.com/php-fig/fig-standards/blob/master/proposed/extended-coding-style-guide.md), except in specific cases outlined in this specification, until PSR-12 is accepted as a standard.

 ### Indenting and Alignment

 - There should be one space on either side of an equals sign used to assign a value to a variable.
-In the case of a block of related assignments, more space may be inserted before the equal sign to promote readability.
+In case of a block of related assignments, more space may be inserted before the equal sign to promote readability.
   [*](ruleset.md#genericformattingmultiplestatementalignment)